Boron Abundances in Early B Dwarfs of the Galactic Open Cluster NGC 3293: Comparison with Stellar Model Predictions

 This population was uncovered by \citet{2008ApJ...676L..29H}, who were the first to identify a group of intrinsically slowly rotating early B dwarfs with a strong diversity in nitrogen enrichments, such that the nitrogen enrichment could not be associated to rotational mixing.
 While boron is not measured in these stars, it can be argued that any nitrogen enrichment process is likely to lead to boron depletion, since the CNO cycle operates at temperatures at which boron is completely destroyed.
 The boron measurements in the slow rotators of our sample provide new, strong constraints on the evolutionary history of such stars, because in some of them, boron is only partly depleted (ESL 10, and perhaps ESL 04), and nitrogen is not enhanced \citep[see also][]{2008A&A...481..453M}.

-Perhaps, ESL 2 in our sample, and to a lesser extent also ESL 3, 7, can be considered as a smoking gun in this context.
-ESL 2 is an apparently slow rotator, strongly boron depleted, and the only star in our sample which is nitrogen-enriched.
+Perhaps, ESL 2 in our sample, and to a lesser extent also ESL 3, and 7, { are the most interesting} in this context.
+ESL 2 is an apparently slow rotator, strongly boron depleted, and the only star in our sample which is { clearly} nitrogen-enriched.
 Its location in the HR diagram clearly identifies it as a blue straggler (Fig. 2).
 Blue stragglers are thought to be the products of binary mass transfer or stellar mergers, \citep{2015ApJ...805...20S}.
-According to recent models, merger products in the mass range considered here may be slow rotators \citep{2019Natur.574..211S} and show various degrees of nitrogen enrichments, from none to strong, \citep{2013MNRAS.434.3497G}. \citet{2022NatAs...6..480W} have proposed that the slow rotators which form the bluer main sequence in young star clusters originate from stellar mergers.
+According to recent models, merger products in the mass range considered here may be slow rotators \citep{2019Natur.574..211S} and show various degrees of nitrogen enrichments, from none to strong, \citep{2013MNRAS.434.3497G}. \citet{2022NatAs...6..480W} have also proposed that the slow rotators which form the bluer main sequence in young star clusters originate from stellar mergers.
 The boron abundances found in our sample stars may therefore fit into a consistent picture, with the majority of fast rotators enriching nitrogen and depleting boron by rotational mixing, and the slow rotators having a history of strong binary interaction.
 Slow rotators in which boron is not fully destroyed could support the suggestion of pre-main sequence mergers, \citep{2020MNRAS.491.5158T, 2022NatAs...6..480W}.
 To turn this idea from a working hypothesis into a theory, significantly more boron measurements, as well as merger models that include proton captures on boron, are required.

 One possible caveat to the arguments above, is that, as discussed by \citet{2000ApJ...528..368H}, rotational mixing can result from several distinct processes, and so adjusting the rotational mixing efficiency by the tuning of a single overall parameter may lead to misleading results when comparing stars in different regimes where the relative contributions of the various rotationally driven instabilities may differ.
 Exploration of this possibility will require additional theoretical work and will not be further discussed here.